One of the first things anyone researching a trip to Japan hears about is the “Japanese Rail Pass,” or “JR Pass” for short.

 Reservations are made inside of the JR Pass offices at the station.

 To receive a rail pass, your passport must say "Temporary Visitor."
-Other designations like student, reentry permit, or entertainer will not be accepted.
+Other designations like

 If you use an automated gate when going through customs, you will not get the "Temporary Visitor" stamp, and you will be unable to get a train pass.